megsra17/e-commerce/README.md

 ## Description

-This program lets you view and manage the back end for my e-commerce website that uses the latest technologies
+This program lets you publish your own blog posts and comment on other developers’ posts as well.
+I built this site completely from scratch and deployed it to Heroku

 ## Installation